 The more gratitude you find in the moment, the more control you will have over how you feel about things.
 Who knows?
 Gratitude might even help you see things from a new vantage point.
 Maybe it will help shift how you’re viewing the situation in a positive way.
 Maybe it can even help you find the solutions you are after.

 Talk About Your Feelings

-The second advantage of talking with someone about your feelings is that they might help you gain a different perspective of the situation.
-However, you must be open and willing to accept the possibility that they actually might be right and that you might in fact be wrong.
-If you close the door, and don’t allow yourself to see the situation in a new light, then you’re never going to get over your bad mood and this could eventually hurt you in the long-run.
+The second advantage of talking with someone about your feelings is that they might help you gain a different perspective on the situation.
+However, you must be open and willing to accept the possibility that they actually might be right and that you might, in fact, be wrong.
+If you close the door and don’t allow yourself to see the situation in a new light, then you’re never going to get over your bad mood and this could eventually hurt you in the long-run.

 Listen to Relaxing Music